Abizern/KVOWithBlocks/README.markdown

 gracefully handle using it in MRC or GC apps
 + Since it needs ARC, it needs OS X 10.7 and iOS 4.

+## Installation

+### Git submodules

+If you just want to include the category in your project using submodules, me sure to add the master branch as the submodule.
+The reason for this is described further on in this document.

+### CocoaPods

+This is also available as a CocoaPod.
+If you are a Podder, you already know what to do.

+### Add the category directly

+You could just add the `NSObject+JCSKVOWithBlocks.h` and `NSObject+JCSKVOWithBlocks.m` files to your project directy, but either of the other two methods is preferable.

 ## Usage

 Quite simple, there are only three methods provided by the category